OctopusDeploy/docs/docs/infrastructure/target-roles/index.md

 In production, perhaps you have 10 machines with the web-server role.
 In staging, perhaps you have only 4.
 In test, perhaps there is a single machine.
 Roles make defining your deployment process much easier.

-You can define as many environments, machines, and roles as you need; it all depends on how your applications are deployed.
+You can define as many environments, deployment targets, and roles as you need; it all depends on how your applications are deployed.

 ## Creating a Role and Assigning it to a Deployment Target {#MachineRoles-CreatingaroleandassigningittoaTarget}